MuhammedM294/waterseg/README.md

 ## Dataset

-The dataset used in this project consists of Sentinel-1 Synthetic Aperture Radar (SAR) imagery.
+The dataset used in this project consists of Sentinel-1 Synthetic Aperture Radar (SAR) imagery 2019-2021.
 SAR data offers valuable information for waterbodies segmentation due to its ability to penetrate cloud cover and capture images regardless of the weather conditions.
 The dataset was prepared by preprocessing the SAR imagery and creating four different datasets to facilitate the segmentation task.
 The datasets are annotated with accurate waterbody boundaries, serving as ground truth for training and evaluation.

 #### 1. VV Band Dataset
  This dataset contains SAR images with only the VV (Vertical-Vertical) polarization band.
 The VV band provides valuable information about the backscatter intensity, which is essential for distinguishing waterbodies from surrounding land cover.